supercrafter333/WorldTeleportUI/README.md

 - Click on [New Issue](https://github.com/supercrafter333/WorldTeleportUI/issues/new/choose)
 - Write your bug with all Informations that you have down
 - Send Issue
-- Wait, I where answer you
+- Wait, until I answer you

 ### License:
 This Plugin has the [Apache License 2.0](/LICENSE)!
 Plugin by supercrafter333!